Challenging an HOA Decision: Must I Pay the Attorney Fees?

 In court cases that reach a final judgment, it can be difficult to determine which party "prevailed."
 Legal suits often contain a mix of more than one cause of action.
 For example, you might sue the HOA for both breach of fiduciary duty and breach of contract.
 The court might rule in your favor on one count, and in favor of the HOA on the other.
 Since neither party fully "prevailed," the court would then have to determine who pays attorney's fees (possibly splitting the fees between you and the HOA).

-As you see, your question is a bit complicated.
-When it comes to a dispute with your HOA, your best bet is to work hard to resolve your HOA issues without resorting to the court system.
+As you see, when it comes to a dispute with an HOA, your best bet is typically to work hard to resolve it without resorting to the court system.

 Talk to a Lawyer